endless-sky/endless-sky-wiki/wiki/CreatingMissions.md

 	<location filter>...
 ```

-Beginning in version **0.10.9**, NPCs can be given a set of one or more `stopover` planets to visit.
+Beginning with **v.
+0.10.11**, NPCs can be given a set of one or more `stopover` planets to visit.
 If an NPC enters a system containing a `stopover`, it will temporarily land on that planet.
 It will not satisfy the `land` objective, nor will it fail the `outrun` objective.
 Unlike waypoints, and similar to mission stopovers, `stopover` planets can be visited in any order.
 If no value is specified for a stopover, the mission destination planet will be used instead.

 If an NPC has the `uninterested` personality, it will not attempt to land on its stopover planets.
 However, if it lands on the planet anyways, it will fulfill the stopover.